kianho/the-dump/git.md

 git log -S <code snippet> --source all git log -G <regexp> --source all # using regular expressions
 ```
-- _use case_: searching for the commit log that affected a specific piece of code.
+- _use case_: searching for commits that affected a specific piece of code.

 ### Sync a fork with an upstream repository